koushik80/hybrid-infra-azure-intern-project/README.md

  - The provider and appliance establish secure, encrypted outbound **HTTPS** connections on port **443** to communicate with the **Migration tool**.

+<h3 align="left">Replication Process :arrows_counterclockwise:</h3>

+ - When I enabled replication for a Hyper-V VM, initial replication began.
+ - A Hyper-V VM snapshot was taken.
+ - VHDs on the VM are replicated one-by-one until they are all copied to Azure.
+Initial replication time depended on the VM size and network bandwidth.
+ - Disk changes that occurred during initial replication are tracked using Hyper-V Replica, and stored in log files (hrl files).
+      - Log files are in the same folder as the disks.
+      - Each disk-associated hrl file that's sent to secondary storage.
+      - The snapshot and log files consumed disk resources while initial replication was in progress.
+ - After the initial replication was finished, the VM snapshot was deleted, and delta replication began.
+ - Incremental disk changes were tracked in hrl files.
+Replication logs were periodically uploaded to an Azure storage account by the Recovery Services agent.

 <div>